-Riette Oosthuizen, a partner at consultancy HTA Design, which won planning consultancy of the year, also describes the benefits of compiling an entry to the awards: "As the planning team work with both the design teams within the office and with other external design practices, this is a great way of learning from each other.
+Riette Oosthuizen, a partner at consultancy HTA Design, which won planning consultancy of the year in 2017, also describes the benefits of compiling an entry to the awards: "As the planning team work with both the design teams within the office and with other external design practices, this is a great way of learning from each other.
 Pulling our work together for entering the awards is a beneficial exercise as it pulls together the wide efforts from all members of the team."

 - Award for plan-making